perfana/perfana-docs/docs/integrations/integrations.md

 [View it on GitHub](https://github.com/perfana/perfana-java-client){: .btn .fs-5 .mb-4 .mb-md-0 }

-Java libratry to ingrate with Perfana
+Java library to integrate with Perfana

 ## perfana-gatling-maven-plugin